gradle/gradle/design-docs/build-initialisation.md

 * Verify that when `setupBuild` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file, plus a `settings.gradle` and the wrapper files are generated.

-# Story: User initializes a Gradle build without writing a stub build script
+# Story: User initializes a Gradle build without writing a stub build script (DONE)

 This story adds support for automatically applying the `build-setup` plugin when `gradle setupBuild` is run: